 Its decoction has been found to have some anti-diabetic properties.
 Further, certain trial studies suggest it hold hope for some liver cirrhosis and cancers.

-The herb parts should not be included in the nursing and pregnant mothers for its possible toxic effects.
+The herb parts should not be included in the nursing and pregnant mothers for their possible toxic effects.
 (Medical disclaimer).